 Students in the School of Pharmacy should refer to the Satisfactory Academic Progress Policy for Pharmacy Students.

-A student who does not meet the minimum requirements for Financial Aid Satisfactory Academic Progress will no longer be eligible for federal, state and most types of institutional financial aid.
+A student who does not meet the minimum requirements for Financial Aid Satisfactory Academic Progress will no longer be eligible for federal, state and some types of institutional financial aid.

 1502 Iowa Street